MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 }
 ```

 The next step in this process is to create a delegate that our sender is going to trigger!
-Lets map out what our senders and receivers look like
+Lets map out what our senders and receivers look like.

-The sender is going to be the event listener username collision because only at that point in time do we want to display the alert
+The sender is going to be the event listener usernameCollision because only at that point in time do we want to display the alert.

-The receiver is going to be the CreateUserViewController because once it receives the action it is in charge of displaying the alert
+The receiver is going to be the CreateUserViewController because once it receives the action it is in charge of displaying the alert.

-Take some time to implement the delegate on the sender side and for the receiver to conform to our protocol
+Take some time to implement the delegate on the sender side and for the receiver to conform to our protocol.

 #### Insert solution box
 ```